Bomberry/bomberry.github.io/bomberry-com/content/resume/adobe-grimoire.md

 start_date = "2017"
 end_date = "2017"
 keywords = []
-job_summary = "Working with team of two directors and one artist, I created an animated interactive concept for use in Unity.
-I designed the 3D model, PBR texturing, rigging, animations, renderings, and generated the final asset." has_job_details = false has_case_study = false
+job_summary = "Working with team of two directors and one artist, I created an animated interactive concept for use in Unity." job_summary_list = ["Produced a complex 3d model, including PBR texturing, rigging, animations, renderings, and final asset"] has_job_details = false has_case_study = false
 +++